 #1 Take A Deep Breath And Get As Ready As You Can For The Emotions.

 It is never going to get easier!
 I don’t care who says losing a loved one gets easier over time, it doesn’t, time only dispenses our grief slowly so that we learn to adjust, and find our grounding.
 As the holidays approach you know you are already feeling the emptiness and sadness, so let yourself feel it, don’t suck it back in!
 But please, as you feel this emptiness, you must also find ways to help yourself to be-well.
-Take a deep breath, know your not alone, there are ears to listen if you ask, and arms to hug you when you need.
-Write about how you’re feeling, talk with about how you can help yourself get through.
+Take a deep breath, know you are not alone, there are ears to listen if you ask, and arms to hug you when you need.
+Write about how you’re feeling, write about your memories, write about love, life and your loved ones above.

 #2 Be Willing To Make New Memories And Traditions As Well As Honor The Old.